dotnet/roslyn/docs/features/DefaultInterfaceImplementation.md

 but not in interfaces or outside of a type (i.e., globally).
 II.22.27 MethodImpl : 0x19
-The method indexed by MethodBody shall be a member of Class or some base class of Class (MethodImpls do not allow compilers to ‘hook’ arbitrary method bodies) II.22.37 TypeDef : 0x02
+The method indexed by MethodBody shall be a member of Class or some base class of Class (MethodImpls do not allow compilers to â€˜hookâ€™ arbitrary method bodies) II.22.37 TypeDef : 0x02
 All of the methods owned by an Interface (Flags.Interface = 1) shall be abstract (Flags.Abstract = 1)